 The story of Yukon gold coins starts with the Yukon Mint™.

 The Yukon Mint™ is focused on creating gold coins that will be Yukon in almost every aspect, from raw material to design.
 The Yukon Mint™ launched its inaugural coin design contest, My Kaska Nation, to create its first Yukon gold coin.
 The coin design contest was open to all Kaska citizens.

-Ms. Miranda Lane and her original design, True North Moose (Keda), have been selected as the winning artist and design.
-The Yukon Mint™ will work with Ms. Lane to transform her design work into a two-sided 3-dimensional coin to be sold in select sizes.
-The final design will be revealed upon completion of the gold coin, followed by a ceremony to unveil that design.
+Ms. Miranda Lane and her original design, True North Moose (Keda), were selected as the winning artist and design.
+The Yukon Mint™ worked with Ms. Lane to transform her design work into a two-sided 3-dimensional coin.
+The final design was revealed on May 30, 2018.

 The Yukon Mint™ works in partnership with First Nation and other governments, corporations and organizations to ensure local communities benefit from Yukon mining and exploration projects.
 The Yukon Mint™ is a wholly owned subsidiary of Golden Predator Mining Corp. and the gold coins will be created using gold from the 3 Aces Project in southeast Yukon.

 For more information on Golden Predator Mining, please see www.goldenpredator.com